raspberrypilearning/rock-paper-scissors/en/step_4.md

-## Check the Result
+## Check the result

-Now let's add the code to see who won.
+Now add the code to see who won.

 --- task ---

 You need to compare the `player` and `computer` variables to see who won.

-If they're the same then it's a draw:
+If they are the same then it is a draw:

 --- code ---
 ---